colsen1991/christerolsen-no/readme.md

 # christerolsen-no

-> Portfolio page for me - Christer Olsen - A Norwegian web developer
+> Website for me as a Norwegian freelancer in the web & IT field.

 ## Build Setup